Boadicea and Her Daughters: Installation

 The statue is located in a busy position, with traffic from the Embankment and many pedestrian tourists passing from the Westminster Abbey, Parliament Square and Whitehall to the west over the bridge past the South Bank Lion towards County Hall, the London Eye, and Jubilee Gardens on the South Bank.
 Its plinth is often obscured behind a souvenir stall.
 It became a Grade II listed building in 1958.

+A suffrage symbol

+The Boadicea's sculpted call-to-arms, facing the Houses of Parliament, provided an inspiring role model for the women's suffrage movement to unite and to reclaim (ancient) rights.
+As such the statue became a rallying point for suffrage demonstrations.
+On 2 March 1906 a small delegation of seven leading suffragettes of the Women's Social and Political Union (WSPU), including Annie Kenney and Flora Drummond, were among the first to use the Boadicea statue as an assembly point.
+This was only a prelude to a much bigger demonstration which took place on 19 May 1906, when a deputation of 350 suffragists and suffragettes, assembled 'at the foot of the beautiful monument to the warrior-queen, Boadicea', as the leader of the WSPU, Emmeline Pankhurst recalled in her autobiography.
+The statue was even transformed into a drawing in which Boadicea was waving a flag inscribed 'Votes for Women'.
+This drawing was given to released WSPU prisoners.
+Many suffragettes also wore a Boadicea brooch, inspired by the statue.
+In 1908, a "Boadicea Banner" was carried in several National Union of Women's Suffrage Societies marches.

 Assessments

-In 1980, Michael Wood described the depiction of "Boadicea" as resembling "Isadora Duncan as played by Vanessa Redgrave."
+In 1980, the historian and broadcaster Michael Wood described the depiction of "Boadicea" as resembling "Isadora Duncan as played by Vanessa Redgrave".